Sean-In-The-Library/Leaflet-Libraries/aboutme.md

 subtitle: Why you'd want me as your law librarian
 ---

-My name Sean Harrington.
+My name is Sean Harrington.
 I have:

 - A law degree
 - A library master's